How it started

 Steve and Denise began rallying other volunteers behind the cause of inclusion.
 They were inspiring people to action.
 It was time to get organized!

 A new nonprofit organization with its own all-inclusive community was emerging.
 The Kings had become friends with their heroes Rick and Dick Hoyt.
 When they spoke about their organization with them, Mr. Hoyt offered the use of his name.
 This was a true honor for our organization because of what he and Rick had started.

 Steve and Denise put together a Board of Directors and in March, 2016 founded Team Hoyt Arizona.
 The IRS determined our 501 (c) (3) nonprofit to be a qualified public charity and granted us tax exempt status.

 We’ve already rocked races in Arizona, California, and Massachusetts!
-Our calendar will update soon for next year’s packed season.
+Make sure to check Our calendar for all upcoming races!

 Yes You Can!

 You can do it.
 We want to see you cross the finish line.
 You’ve got what it takes!